lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_5_Design_Thinking_Ideation.md

 # Topic 5: Design Thinking and Ideation
 Design Thinking and Ideation are complementary approaches to innovation. **Design Thinking** is a human-centered problem-solving methodology that emphasizes empathy, creativity, and experimentation to ensure solutions truly address user needs.
-It follows iterative stages—empathize, define, ideate, prototype, and test—to reduce risks and align products with real-world demands.
+It follows iterative stages (empathize, define, ideate, prototype, and test) to reduce risks and align products with real-world demands.
 Ideation, as a core stage in this process, focuses on generating a wide range of creative ideas without judgment, using techniques like brainstorming, mind mapping, and SCAMPER.
 Together, they help entrepreneurs build innovative, user-centric, and impactful solutions.

 ## Suggested Readings
 - Brown, T. (2009). *Change by Design: How Design Thinking Transforms Organizations and Inspires Innovation.* HarperBusiness.